Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: CONCLUSION AND OUTLOOK

 In addition to these advantages in development and testing of HAV, other potential applications are arising for driving operations.
 Both route planning and trajectory planning could benefit from the explicit knowledge of behavioral demands in road traffic.
 Routes could be planned in an ODD-compliant manner so that no route section is driven for which the necessary driving capabilities are not available.
 Behavior planners would have more explicit input and would not have to interpret and derive the behavior rules themselves using conventional input data.

-We will make the different instances of the BSSD available on GitLab\footnote{https://gitlab.com/tuda-fzd/scenery-representations-and-maps/behavior-semantic-scenery-description} and GitHub\footnote{https://github.com/tuda-fzd/behavior-semantic-scenery-description}.
+We will make the format and different instances of the BSSD available on GitLab\footnote{https://gitlab.com/tuda-fzd/scenery-representations-and-maps/behavior-semantic-scenery-description} and GitHub\footnote{https://github.com/tuda-fzd/behavior-semantic-scenery-description}.
 The presented examples will be published as well.
-Additionally, we will continue to add different tools to enhance the work with BSSD, such as a helper tool to assign the behavioral attributes to a Lanelet2 map.
-As a further goal, we aim for an automated behavior derivation tool based on an HD-map input.